cchandurkar/julia-setup/README.md

 # julia-setup
 How to setup developer environment for Julia.
-[Install Julia].
+[Install Julia](https://julialang.org/downloads/platform.html) .
+Make sure `julia` is on your path.
+You can later add julia path to julia-client settings in atom.

 ## STEP 1: Install [ATOM](https://atom.io/) editor